[?] Subscribe To This Site

 * Cutting Mat

-Each video is approximately 9 minutes long, so grab yourself a comfy chair, a drink and enjoy!!
+The video is approximately 28 minutes long, so grab yourself a comfy chair, a drink and enjoy!!

-I have talked to a friend of mine regarding entering quilts into competitions.
-She has entered many quilts into competitions and says you have to be prepared to put a lot of extra work into the quilt while making it.
+I have talked to a friend of mine (a long arm quilter & quilt teacher) regarding entering quilts into competitions.
+She has entered many quilts into competitions and says you have to be prepared to put a lot of extra work into the quilt while making it including finishing with a competition binding suited to this level of quilting.
 This can become very stressful for some people.
 Now a mature quilter she quilts for pleasure not for judges to critique her work.

 I later found out that she still helps others with their quilts when they want to make a quilt as a competition piece!
 I suppose that once a skill has been learnt then it will always have value and be called upon from time to time.